Revisiting light propagation over (loop) quantum Universe: Quantization and Born-Oppenheimer approximation

-In our analysis, we consider a system described by a metric representing a flat (isoptropic) Friednamm-Lemaitre-Robertson-Walker (FLRW) universe coupled with irrotational dust providing a material time reference, as discussed in ~\cite{Husain:2011tk}.
-In that system, we incorporate $U(1)$ symmetry perturbations (an e-m field) on the background metric, as explored in Ref.~\cite{Lewandowski:2017cvz}.
-The corresponding action for the background geometry together with the e-m field, reads
+We begin by specifying the system under study.
+In our analysis, we consider a system described by a metric representing a flat (isotropic) Friedmann-Lemaitre-Robertson-Walker (FLRW) universe, $ds^2 = - N^2(t) dt^2 + a^2(t) d\mathbf{x}^2$, coupled with irrotational dust providing a material time reference, as discussed in ~\cite{Husain:2011tk}.
+In that system, we incorporate $U(1)$ symmetry perturbations (an e-m field) on the background metric, as was also explored in Ref.~\cite{Lewandowski:2017cvz}.
+The corresponding action for the system reads: